About

 Senator Tartaglione was elected Vice-Chair of the Pennsylvania Democratic State Party in June 1995 and served as Chair from June 1998 to June 2002 where she continued to advance the Democratic agenda in the state.
 As Chair, she led the Pennsylvania Delegation at the 2000 Democratic National Convention in Los Angeles and served as President of the 54th Electoral College in December of 2000.

 She has been awarded the prestigious John F. Kennedy Memorial Award by the Kennedy Foundation for her tireless support of Mental Health/Mental Disability Programs.
-It is one of just three awards named in honor of President Kennedy that have been endorsed by his family.
-In 2012, Senator Tartaglione was named Legislator of the Year by Pennsylvania Industries for the Blind and Handicapped (PIBH).
-Both the Retired Police, Firemen and Prison Guard Association of Philadelphia and the Philadelphia Area Project on Occupational Safety and Health (PHILAPOSH) have named her Woman of the Year, and she has been selected as the recipient of the Firefighters Friend Award by the Philadelphia Firefighters and Paramedics Union Local No. 22, as well as Public Servant of the Year by the Philadelphia Public Record.
+Senator Tartaglione has also been named Legislator of the Year by Pennsylvania Industries for the Blind and Handicapped (PIBH).
+The Retired Police, Firemen, and Prison Guard Association of Philadelphia and the Philadelphia Area Project on Occupational Safety and Health (PHILAPOSH) have named her Woman of the Year, and she has been selected as the recipient of the Firefighters Friend Award by the Philadelphia Firefighters and Paramedics Union Local No. 22, as well as Public Servant of the Year by the Philadelphia Public Record.

 She is cited in the Italian Americans of the Twentieth Century and is a member of the Ecumenical Hospitaller Order of St. John Knights of Malta.